Setting up a model for Treble

 Note that warnings do not prevent you from uploading the geometry, they only highlight potentially undesired configurations.

-By default, your model is exported and sent to our cloud-based geometry checking service.
+In order to run the checking service, your model is exported and sent to our cloud-based webservice.
 This enables the geometry to be checked using powerful processes that are not available in SketchUp.

 The operation consists in 3 steps: